Mid PHP Developer

 - We will review your resume and when you are selected to continue the interview process, our HR Manager will get in touch with you via phone or email.
 You will have a 20-minutes talk about your experience and expectations

-- In the next phase of recruitment, our HR Manager will schedule the date of the technical interview with Szymon - Senior Developer who will run a 60-minutes technical interview with you
+- In the next phase of recruitment, our HR Manager will schedule the date of the technical interview with Łukasz - Senior PHP Developer

 - In the space of two weeks, HR Manager will share our feedback with you